Thanking donors is THE most important step in fundraising.

 3. Revise your letter to make it more heartwarming.
 Rewrite your letter using the Kitchen Table technique, which makes it much more friendly and conversational.

 4. Commit to getting it out the door FAST!
-Your letter should leave your office within 48 hours from the time you receive the donation.
-If the donation comes in from an online source, the thank-you should go out immediately.
-If your timing is different, go fix it.
-Now.
+Your letter should leave your office within 24-48 hours from the time you receive the donation.
+If the donation comes in from an online source, the thank-you should be going out instantaneously.
+If your timing is different, go fix it right now.

 5. Add personal notes.
-Taking a few minutes of a busy day to go through a stack of letters may seem like a chore, but trust me – donors who get a Thank-You letter with a personal note will be thrilled that you took the time to personally acknowledge their gift.
-It lets the donor know they aren’t just a number, but are a valued supporter, and that you care about them.
+Taking a few minutes of a busy day to go through a stack of letters may seem like a chore, but trust me – donors who get a thank-you letter with a personal note will be thrilled that you took the time to personally acknowledge their gift.
+It lets the donor know they aren’t just a number, but a valued supporter… and that you truly care about them.

 6. Invite donors for a tour of your facility.
-Always welcome donors and prospects in for a personal tour (if appropriate).
-You may never have anyone take you up on this, but they will remember that you offered.
+You can do this in the body of the letter or as a P.S.
+Extending an invitation to donors and prospects for a personal tour (if appropriate) is always a good fundraising practice.
+You may never have anyone take you up on this, but they’ll remember that you offered.
 Seeing firsthand the work that you do may make all the difference in the world to a particular donor.

 I had a donor once that came for a tour and got really interested in a particular program.
-After a few minutes of asking quizzing me about the program, he asked the Magic Question – “What does it cost to run that program?”
-I told him, and he pulled out his wallet, handed me his credit card, and said “Go run it.”
+After a few minutes of quizzing me about the program, he asked the magic question – “What does it cost to run that program?”
+I told him, and he pulled out his wallet, handed me his credit card, and said, “Go run it.”
 Talk about awesome!!
 He made a $15,000 gift right there on the spot.
 Moral of the story?
-Seeing your work first-hand can be a powerful, moving experience for a donor.
+Seeing your work firsthand can be a powerful, moving experience for a donor.

 The Bottom Line